avnet-iotconnect/iotc-azurertos-sdk/samples/wfi32iot/QUICKSTART_DEMO.md

 Restarting will populate the defaults.
 * Set the CPID and Environment per your IoTConnect account settings, which can be found in Settings->Key Vault at your IoTConnect portal.
 * Save the file, eject the drive and restart the board.
-* Your device should connect to your IoTConnect account and publish sensor data periodically
+* Your device should connect to your IoTConnect account and publish sensor data periodically.